ogmini/Notepad-Tabstate-Buffer/README.md

 > WORK IN PROGRESS

 Expect this to change drastically over time.
 A lot is hardcoded and messy.
 You have been warned.
+Some things I would like to implement.

+ - Some visual playback of actions taken from the unsaved buffer

 ![Example 1-1](https://github.com/ogmini/Notepad-Tabstate-Buffer/blob/main/screenshots/Example%201-1.png)
 ![Example 1-2](https://github.com/ogmini/Notepad-Tabstate-Buffer/blob/main/screenshots/Example%201-2.png)